 - Real estate agents

-- Direct from factory (especially if you own your own land)
+- Direct from the factory (especially if you own your own land)

 What is the most common point of purchase for a manufactured home?

 A Mobile Home Retailer can be a person or a business that sells mobile homes at retail, while also providing additional information regarding financing to a prospective client towards the purchase of a mobile home.
-They are not mortgage lenders, rather they operate on a commission, handling everything from sales, exchanges, offers and negotiations related to the purchase of a mobile home.
+They are not mortgage lenders, rather they operate on a commission, handling everything from sales, exchanges, offers, and negotiations related to the purchase of a mobile home.
 They are usually engaged wholly or in part in the business of selling homes, whether or not the homes are owned by them.
+You can also get manufactured home insurance easily here.

-- There are generally three main categories of mobile home retailers: Independent
+There are generally three main categories of mobile home retailers:

 Factory-direct and manufacturer-direct dealerships usually only sell homes through one direct manufacturer.
 The same company will usually own both the factory and dealership, but each will operate as an independent business.
 So factory-direct retailers will usually offer you an extensive range of customization options and a larger inventory to choose from.